developer-zebra/developer-zebra-site/src/devicecentral/3-1/guide/about/index.md

 * Paging to locate a paired and connected peripheral (applies to supported Bluetooth scanners)
 * Firmware update utility for supported peripherals (applies to supported Bluetooth scanners)

-> Starting with Android 10, <b>Device Central is no longer built-in the device.</b> It is required to be downloaded through the <a href="https://www.zebra.com/us/en/support-downloads/software/utilities/device-central.html">Zebra support portal</a>. <br>
+> Starting with Android 10, <b>Device Central is no longer built into Zebra devices.</b> It is required to be downloaded through the <a href="https://www.zebra.com/us/en/support-downloads/software/utilities/device-central.html">Zebra support portal</a>. <br>

 <p><i>Note: Unpairing a Bluetooth Scanner peripheral is currently not supported.
 Zebra Bluetooth scanners act as a master device which controls the pairing and connection with mobile computers.
 These Bluetooth scanners have the re-connect feature which may be initiated on the scanner itself.
 Therefore, unpairing the Bluetooth scanner from a mobile computer will not remove the paired information completely.
 To address this, pressing the re-connect button on the Bluetooth scanner will re-establish the pairing and connection with mobile computers.</i></p>